Image: ESA - C.Carreau (SEMPDN9OY2F)

 Structured overlays

-Nov 16 Key-based routing; DHTs Consistent hashing and DHTs
+14-Nov Key-based routing; DHTs [Slides] Consistent hashing and DHTs

 Key-based routing